Sentencing in Virginia Criminal Cases

 When Sentencing Occurs After Trial

 In misdemeanor cases in the General District Court it is quite common for sentencing to occur immediately after the finding of guilt or plea is entered.
 There is no separate sentencing date for misdemeanors in most jurisdictions and under most circumstances.
+This means that the trial judge who found the client guilty will then conduct a sentencing hearing and will invite the prosecutor and the defense attorney to present additional evidence or argument can even mean the eventual dismissal of charges in the right case.

 Role of The Jury in Sentencing